kkumer/gepard/docs/source/gpds.rst

-The default conformal space GPD model in Gepard is ``PWNormGPD``, which uses the SO(3) partial waves decomposition of GPDs, with second and third partial wave proportional to the first one (the only additional parameters are normalization of the waves).
+The default conformal space GPD model in Gepard is ``PWNormGPD``, which uses the SO(3) partial waves decomposition of GPDs, with second and third partial wave proportional to the first one (the only additional parameters of subleading partial waves are their normalizations).
 This model is described in `arXiv:0904.0458 <https://arxiv.org/abs/0904.0458>`_.
 The following table lists some more important attributes of this model.